 Can You Live in an RV Full Time in South Dakota?

-Yes, there are no laws that prohibit full-time RV living in South Dakota.
-In fact, setting up a residency in South Dakota is so easy that many people who want to live full time in an RV establish a domicile in the state.
+There are no laws that prohibit full-time RV living in South Dakota.
+In fact, setting up a residency in South Dakota is so easy many people who live full time in an RV establish a domicile in the state.

 Rules and Regulations for RVing in South Dakota

-Just because South Dakota’s rules for RVing are fairly lax doesn’t mean that they don’t exist at all.
-South Dakota has rules about where you can park your trailer, how you can tow your camper from one place to another, and what type of insurance you need to purchase for your RV.
+Just because South Dakota’s rules for RVing are fairly lax doesn’t mean there aren’t any.
+South Dakota has rules about parking trailers, towing campers, and the insurance you’ll need for everything.
 They also have regulations about where you can camp on public lands.

 RV Parking Laws

 South Dakota’s RV parking laws vary by city and county.
-For instance, in South Dakota’s largest city, Sioux City, you need to park your RV on a paved space in your backyard.
+For instance, in South Dakota’s largest city, Sioux Falls, you need to park your RV on a paved space in your backyard.

 Trailer Towing Laws

-According to South Dakota’s trailer laws, your trailer and towing vehicle’s combined length can be no more than 45 feet.
-If your trailer weighs more than 3,000 lbs, then it needs to have trailer brakes that are capable of stopping it.
-Your trailer will need to display a valid license plate and be secured to the towing vehicle with strong safety chains.
+South Dakota limits a single motor vehicle to 45 feet, and sets separate maximums for vehicle-trailer combinations depending on configuration.
+If your trailer weighs more than 3,000 lbs, it needs to have trailer brakes that are capable of stopping it.
+Your trailer will need a valid license plate and to be secured to the towing vehicle with strong safety chains.
 It will also require taillights and brake lights that need to be visible from at least 500 feet away.

 Boondocking Regulations

-Outside of public lands, some of the best places to go boondocking in South Dakota are in state parks.
+Some of the best places to go dry camping in South Dakota are in state parks.
 One of these parks is Hieb Park, which allows campers to park their RVs there for seven days.
-Another place to go is the Dude Ranch Lakeside Use Area, which also allows up to seven days of camping.
+Another place to go is the Dude Ranch Lakeside Use Area, which also allows up to 14 days of camping.
 Other great boondocking locations include Buffalo Gap National Grassland, Little White River Recreation Area, and the Arlington City Campgrounds.

 RV Insurance Requirements

-South Dakota requires you to purchase RV insurance for your camper.
+South Dakota requires you to purchase RV insurance for your RV.
 You’re obligated to procure liability coverage for bodily injury and property damage.
-You also need to purchase uninsured/underinsured motorist coverage in case you’re in an accident with another driver who doesn’t have insurance.
+You also need to purchase uninsured/underinsured motorist coverage in case you’re in an accident with a driver who has no insurance.
 If you’re still paying off your RV, then your lender might require you to get comprehensive camper collision coverage.

 Rules for Camping on Public Land

 When engaging in dispersed camping on public lands, make sure that you don’t camp near an established campground or trailhead or within 200 feet of a water source.
 If possible, use a site and fire pit that others have already used.
-Be advised that if you’re camping in Black Hills National Forest or Fort Pierre National Grassland, you can’t have a fire at all.
+If you’re camping in Black Hills National Forest or Fort Pierre National Grassland, there are heavy fire restrictions.

 Full-Time RVing in Fort Pierre